Have you tried PEMF therapy for pain relief yet?

 My Experience with PEMF Therapy for Pain Relief

-I first tried PEMF therapy with Oska Pulse at the end of November 2016.
+I first tried PEMF therapy near the end of November 2016.
 At that time, I only used it a few times a day several times a week.
 Yet, even with limited use, I began noticing the benefits of this therapy.
 I no longer spent days applying ice to my right knee after exercising.
 Instead, the swelling and pain were reduced with just 90 minutes of treatment.
 After a month of limited usage, I began noticing an increase in energy.
 While wonderful, the most remarkable relief occurred after March of 2017, when I began running daily treatments.
 For the first year, I ran 10 hours of treatments EVERY day.
 Since then, I still run daily treatments with the exception that some days I only run one or two and save all-day treatments for flare days.

 As I share often, PEMF therapy is just one part of my pain management plan.
 While it is a major pain-relief tool, I use it in conjunction with medical marijuana, heat, ice, massage therapy, and lifestyle changes.
 Everyone’s experience and combination of pain relief tools will differ.
 But to give you an idea, here is mine.